Bordeaux Value Wine Guide, Smaller Lesser Known Wines, Vineyards, Chateau

 To read detailed profiles on many of the best producers of Bordeaux wine, along with everything else you want to know about Bordeaux wine and the Bordeaux wine regions, please see: All About Bordeaux Wine

-Yet, any of these petit chateaux can produce outstanding wine in their class.
-This is good news for savvy wines buyers because most of these Bordeaux value wines that you can read about on this page cost $30 or less!
+This is good news for savvy wines buyers because most of these Bordeaux value wines that you can read about on this page cost $35 or less!

 Left Bank